 In the event of a flat or punctured tire, you should pull safely off the road.
 Do not change your tire roadside unless conditions permit.
 If you cannot save your tire, consult a tire expert for further assistance.

-Many flat tires can be repaired, but it's important to follow these safety guidelines:
+Many flat tires can be repaired, but for safety’s sake follow these guidelines:

-- Have the pros at Tire Barn evaluate and repair the damage.
+Have our pros evaluate and repair the damage.

 Improperly repaired tires can fail and cause tread-belt separation, blowouts, and accidents resulting in serious personal injury or death.

-- We remove the tire from the wheel to inspect any damage that may occur to the inner liner
+We remove the tire from the rim/wheel assembly and inspect for all possible damage, including to the inner liner.

-NOTE: Please tell your Tire Barn technician if you have used a canned flat fix or tire sealant.
+NOTE: Please tell our store manager if you have used a canned flat fix or tire sealant.
 Some older products are extremely flammable.
 Canned tire sealants are not recommended even as a temporary fix.
 They can ruin otherwise repairable tires.